-Why is an Altitude Sickness Prescription necessary?
+Why is an Altitude Sickness Prescription Necessary?
 (Source CDC.gov)

-The clinicians at e7 Health want to assist in reducing your risk of altitude sickness and the potential subsequent effects.
-An altitude sickness prescription, along with the counseling provided by e7 Health's Travel Medicine Clinicians, can help aid in acclimatization, reducing and possibly preventing these effects.
+The travel medicine experts at e7 Health want to assist in reducing your risk of altitude sickness and the potential subsequent effects.
+An altitude sickness prescription, along with the counseling provided by e7 Health's travel medicine clinicians, can help aid in acclimatization, reducing and possibly preventing these effects.